Sickness behavior: Depression

 It has been proposed that major depressive disorder is nearly identical with sickness behavior, raising the possibility that it is a maladaptive manifestation of sickness behavior due to abnormalities in circulating cytokines.
 Moreover, chronic, but not acute, treatment with antidepressant drugs was found to attenuate sickness behavior symptoms in rodents.
 High rates of depression have been observed in patients treated with cytokines like interferon-α and serve experimental evidence of immunologically-induced depression in humans.
 The mood effects caused by interleukin-6 following an immune response have been linked to increased activity within the subgenual anterior cingulate cortex, an area involved in the etiology of depression.
 Inflammation-associated mood change can also produce a reduction in the functional connectivity of this part of the brain to the amygdala, medial prefrontal cortex, nucleus accumbens, and superior temporal sulcus.

 Cancer side effect

-In cancer, both the disease and the chemotherapy treatment can cause proinflammatory cytokine release which can cause sickness behavior as a side effect.
+In cancer, both the disease and chemotherapy can trigger proinflammatory cytokine release, leading to sickness behavior as a side effect.